 It’s worth noting that whichever EAC formula you end up following, most of them require your BAC calculation to be accurate.
 Be sure to meticulously calculate your BAC before your team starts working on the project in order to prevent an inaccurate EAC calculation later on.

-Try out Rodeo’s free trial and see if the platform can help you manage your projects more effectively.
+Try out Rodeo Drive for free and see if the platform can help you manage your projects more effectively.